-Mercy Motion appointments take place at Mercy Urgent Care West Asheville, 1201 Patton Ave. on Tuesdays from 9 a.m. to 5 p.m.
+Mercy Motion appointments take place at Mercy Urgent Care West Asheville, 1201 Patton Ave. on Tuesdays and Fridays from 9 a.m. to 5 p.m.
 Insurance coverage of physical therapy at Mercy Urgent Care is dependent on the insurance provider and plan.
 Keep in mind that many insurers will pay for a predetermined number of visits and may not cover all treatment modalities recommended by the physical therapist.
 We suggest checking with your insurance ahead of time.
 If you choose to have visits or treatments beyond what your insurance covers, Mercy Motion is able to provide a cash pay option at the time of service.
 Pricing is as follows:

 - $115 (initial visit, 60 min)